JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-publish-lib.md

 ## Disable sources publication

 By default, the Kotlin Multiplatform Gradle plugin publishes sources for all the specified targets.
-However, you can configure and disable sources publication with the `withSourcesJar()` API:
+However, you can configure and disable sources publication with the `withSourcesJar()` API in the `shared/build.gradle.kts` file:

 * To disable sources publication for all the targets: